-Luque, Owen and the 10 worst Newcastle United transfers of all time
+Michael Owen & the 10 worst Newcastle transfers of all time

 There aren’t many football clubs who imitate a soap opera quite like Newcastle United.

 Emotions run high in a city obsessed, but often tired of the team which represents it.
-The trophy hunt continues, stretching over 50 years now, but right now, they would be happy with any semblance of ambition and competition under the tight grip of billionaire Mike Ashley.
+The trophy hunt continues, stretching over 50 years now, but everything could be about to change as they have now been bought over by Saudi money.

-Here’s our take on the top ten worst signings in The Magpies’ recent history.
+Here’s our top 10 worst signings in their recent history.

 Emmanuel Riviere – £6 million from Monaco, 2014